LA3QMA/TM-V71_TM-D710-Kenwood/README.md

-# TM-V71 and TM-D710-Kenwood - PC RIG control commands
+# TM-V71 and TM-D710(G) Kenwood - PC RIG control commands
-RIG control commands for the Kenwood TM-V71 and TM-D710
+RIG control commands for the Kenwood TM-V71 and TM-D710(G)

-Reverse engineered commands for the TM-V71 and TM-D710.
+Reverse engineered commands for the TM-V71 and TM-D710(G).

 Thanks to: LA8OKA, W6GPS and WM8S for helping.